group bourdon test

 How is the Group Bourdon Test marked?

 The test is scored under three categories with a number of marks for each category.
-Knowing the different variables of the score report will help to prepare you and also enable you to understand what you need to practise.
+Knowing the different variables of the score report will help you prepare and also enable you to understand what you need to practice.

 Category two – Speed

 This section will calculate how many clicks you made in the 10 minutes of the test.
-You will receive scores for total cells, mean cell time, median cell time, completed row, mean row time and median row time.
-The scoring in this category suggests that the quicker you do the test, the better.
+You will receive scores for total cells, mean cell time, median cell time, completed row, mean row time, and median row time.
+Your scores suggest that the quicker you do the test, the better.
 However, it is important to remember that you also lose marks for incorrect answers.

 Category three – Vigilance